sCrypt-Inc/specification/docs/index.rst

 * It is statically typed.
 Type checking can help detect many errors at compile time.

 ..
-Warning:: sCrypt is still in experimental phase and not ready for production use.
+Warning:: sCrypt is still in experimental phase and is currently only intended for small amount usage.

 .. toctree::
    :maxdepth: 2